isabella232/AKS-ANF-Trident-Automation/README.md

   * Azure CLI
   * Terraform
   * Kubectl
-* Connectivity from the machine where the script is run to Azure environment to ensure terraform is able to reach Azure to provision the required constructs
 * An Azure account with sufficient permissions to provision AKS, ANF, vnets, subnets and other constructs mentioned in the .tf files